CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/FRRouting.md

 Back up `frr.conf` (or any configuration files you want to remove) before proceeding.

-1. Confirm that `service integrated-vtysh-config` is enabled:
+1. Confirm that `service integrated-vtysh-config` is running:

     ```
     cumulus@switch:~$ net show configuration | grep integrated